NMRLipids/Databank/Scripts/BuildDocs/source/databankLibrary.rst

    import DatabankLib
    from DatabankLib.core import initialize_databank

-   systems = initialize_databank(databankPath)
+   systems = initialize_databank()

-After running this, ``systems`` is the list of dictionaries where each dictionary is a simulation in the NMRlipids databank.
+After running this, ``systems`` is a SystemsCollection which works like a list but with added functionality and contains dictionaries where each dictionary is a simulation in the NMRlipids databank.
 A simulation dictionary contains the content of the README.yaml for that simulation.
 The content of README.yaml files is described in :ref:`readmecontent`. ``systems`` can be then used to loop over all simulations:

 .. code-block::